 For something a bit more classically Texan, Chet recommends John Meuler’s Black Box BBQ, a trailer located just a block off the main square.
 John is the grandson of Louis Meuler, a legend in the region’s competitive barbecue scene.
-John, however, is known as the “black horse” of barbecue.
+John, however, is something of a “black horse” of barbecue, as locals will tell you.
 He’s known for his signature brisket stew, a bit of a divergence from traditional ’cue meals that, as legend has it, is the outcome of an last ditch effort to sell off a day’s stock of meat on a rainy afternoon.
 Nobody, Chet reasons, wanted to eat BBQ in the rain.

 For those not in the mood to get their hands dirty and chow down, The Hollow offers food that’s as pretty as it is delicious.
 Located right on the town square, this relatively upscale eatery specializing in farm-to-table fare is for “people who want their food to be works of art,” he says.